 - Must be a university graduate (undergraduate or master’s program) from a Canadian institution, and, planning to pursue graduate studies in the United States or the United Kingdom in international relations or industrial relations (including the international or industrial relations aspects of law, history, politics and economics).

 You may apply for both The Mackenzie King Open Scholarship and the Mackenzie King Traveling Scholarship with a single application if the eligibility criteria are met for both.

 - Awarded each year to up to 15 outstanding doctoral students who are doing social sciences or humanities research related to one of the Foundation's four themes – human rights and dignity, responsible citizenship, Canada in the world and people in their natural environment.

 - $40,000 with a travel allowance of up to $20,000 per year.
 Scholarships will be tenable for up to three years.

 Students must be nominated by their department and applications are submitted to the CGPS.

 - Given each year to a student completing a master’s degree in a discipline in which the university does not offer graduate degree beyond the master’s.
 Student’s must be nominated by their department to the CGPS for this award.

 - June 13

 These scholarships and awards are available to U of S graduate students through the generous endowments provided by our alumni, business and industry, and government contributors.
 They are available to graduate students who have good academic records on a competitive basis.
-The scholarships and awards are administered by the College of Graduate Studies and Research (CGSR), on behalf of our donors.
+The scholarships and awards are administered by the College of Graduate and Postdoctoral Studies (CGPS), on behalf of our donors.
 Each award has its own eligibility criteria and application process.